 The Houtman Abrolhos Islands are well known to all Western Australians.
 The islands and the waters which surround them are of distinct environmental and historical significance.
-The high value of the islands to many sectors of the community is also recognised -: the marine waters are integral to the valued western rock lobster fishing industry, extensive scientific and historical research is undertaken on and around the islands; and interest from the recreation and tourist industries is growing.
+The islands also have high economic and social value for many sectors of the community.
 Demand for use of this unique environment is increasing the need for careful and coordinated management.

-In 1994 when the new Fish Resources Management Act was passed by Parliament,

-I was given, as Minister for Fisheries, specific powers to manage the Abrolhos Islands.
+In 1994 when the new Fish Resources Management Act was passed by Parliament, I was given, as Minister for Fisheries, specific powers to manage the Abrolhos Islands.
 At this time the Government also endorsed the establishment of a Fish Habitat Protection Area in the State Territorial Waters surrounding the islands.

 In order to effectively coordinate management I established the Abrolhos Islands Management Advisory Committee (AIMAC) in April 1996.
 AIMAC's first major task has been to oversee the preparation of a plan of management for the islands and for the proposed Fish Habitat Protection Area.
-AIMAC has done an excellent job in putting together the draft plans and in doing so have established a high level of credibility and trust within the community.
-I commend the endeavours of AIMAC in coordinating this work on my behalf.
+AIMAC in conjunction with the WA community have done an excellent job in preparing the final plans and in doing so have established a high level of credibility and trust.
+I commend the endeavours of AIMAC and Fisheries WA in coordinating this work on my behalf.

-The draft plans provide a blue print for future management of the islands and their surrounding waters.
-Importantly the plans provide for an improved level of access for all user and interest groups, improved cooperation and coordination between State agencies with management responsibilities, and the development of communication strategies which will increase opportunities for the public to learn about the island environment.
+The final plans provide a blue print for future management of the Abrolhos Islands and their surrounding waters.
+Importantly the plans provide for an improved level of access for all user and interest groups, improved agency cooperation and community involvement and the development of communication strategies which will increase opportunities for the public to learn about the Abrolhos environment.